How to Lock Mac Easily in 6 Ways: For All Mac Models

 2. When you open it for the first time, set a password.

-3. Click the lock icon in the top menu bar and choose Open Main Window.
+3. Click the lock icon in the top menu bar.
+Choose Open Main Window.

 4. Enter the password and you will see the main window.

-5. Under the App Lock tab, click the big add button and select the apps you want to lock.
+5. Under the App Lock tab, click the Add button.
+Select the apps you want to lock.
 Click Open.

-Now the apps that you want to keep secure and private are locked and not accessible.
-If one wants to open locked apps, he or she needs to enter the password.
+Now the apps that you want to keep secure are locked and not accessible without the password.

 Conclusion